-In PostgreSQL, you can use the Median Absolute Deviation (MAD) to identify outliers in a dataset.
-MAD is a robust statistic that measures the variability of a dataset, and it is less sensitive to outliers than traditional measures such as standard deviation.
-The MAD is defined as the median of the absolute deviations from the median of the dataset.
+In PostgreSQL, you can actively use the Median Absolute Deviation (MAD) to identify outliers in a dataset.
+Since MAD is a robust statistic, it measures variability more effectively than traditional metrics.
+Moreover, it remains less sensitive to outliers compared to the standard deviation.
+You define MAD as the median of the absolute deviations from the dataset’s median.

 Here’s how you can use the MAD to identify outliers in PostgreSQL: